ms-iot/iot-azure-dps-client/README.md

         IotDpsClient.exe -install
         cmd /c "sc config IotDpsClient start= auto"

+## Managing the Windows IoT devices
+* Click [here](<https://docs.microsoft.com/en-us/windows/iot-core/manage-your-device/azureiotdm>) to learn more about Windows IoT device management using Azure IoT Hub
+* Click [here](<https://github.com/ms-iot/iot-core-azure-dm-client>) for Device Management(DM) client library git repository.

 ## Verification

-* Option 1: From the command line, run "limpet <TPM_SLOT> -rur"
+* Option 1: From the command line,

+    	run "limpet <TPM_SLOT> -rur"
         It should display the service uri of the device, which confirms the device registered successfully in Azure IoT Hub.

+    	run "limpet <TPM_SLOT> -ast"
+        It should display the IotHub connection string of the device, which confirms the device registered successfully in Azure IoT Hub.

 * Option 2: You can also use the Azure portal -> iothub device explorer and can find the device.

-* Option 3: Use the DM client for managing the device.
+* Option 3: Use the [Device Management(DM) hello world application](<https://github.com/ms-iot/iot-core-azure-dm-client/blob/master/docs/dm-hello-world-overview.md>) for managing the device.

 ##########################################################################